 Frost Mounds look like miniature pingos and also have cores of ice.
-Mounds in various stages occur at Sukakpak
+Mounds in various stages occur at Sukakpak fire, earthquake, clearing ground for construction, or a warming period.

-Percy Pingo rises south of Deadhorse near Milepost 376.
-Mountain, Milepost 204.
-They arise as groundwater moves downslope through the soil above the permafrost and freezes, pushing up the tundra.
-Mounds may appear and melt over one or more seasons or last for many years.
-Thermokarsts form when lenses of underground ice thaw, often after a disturbance such as wildfire, earthquake, clearing ground for construction, or a warming period.
 Thermokarst ponds and lakes often have unstable shores with trees or tundra collapsing inwards along the edge.
 You can see one west of the highway at Milepost 215.